jainmilan/GraphChallengePNNL-SpDNN/README.md

 ### OpenMP

 The OpenMP version uses a simple SpMM (Sparse Matrix [sparse] Matrix [dense] multiplication) kernel and OpenMP (4.5) offload model to port the kernel on a GPU, instead of using a third-party numerical library like the other variants.
 The bias computations are performed within the kernel itself.
+We observed that for NVHPC to work properly for the batched version, `-gpu=managed` option must be passed.

 ### C++